shkoren/Comp-bio-projects/Tau-Ribosome Association/test_tex.md

 structural position given what is known about tau’s mislocalization and ribosome dysfunction in disease.
-We can repeat our statistical analysis comparing the distribution of external (\<0.60 II) or internal (\>0.60 II) RPs associating with tau in AD (AD-CT FoldChange):
+We can repeat our statistical analysis comparing the distribution of external (\<0.60 II) or internal (\>0.60 II) RPs associating with tau in AD over in control brain samples (Fig.
+4):

     ##
     ##  Two-sample Kolmogorov-Smirnov test